yhjifeng/rice-doc/docs/PlayerTask/en_US/add.md

 Step 3.
 Add new NPC quests (1.6.0+)
 ```
-/plk create &f[&e newbie quest&f] npc
+/plk create &f[&eNewbieQuest&f] npc
 ```

 Special reminder:
 ```
-The first time you create a task /plk open will not have, you need /plk gettoday into get today's task
+The first time you create a quest, it won't be available in /plk open, you need /plk gettoday to get today's quests.
-After that, the daily tasks will be refreshed automatically at 00:00 every day (npc tasks will not be refreshed)
+After that the daily quests will be refreshed at 00:00 every day (npc quests will not be refreshed)
 ```

-So a task is completed, the above task objectives and task rewards can be infinitely reused as long as they are created.
+This will complete a quest, and the above quest objectives and rewards can be reused indefinitely once they are created.
 ## Screenshot description
 ![4oeBcj.png](https://z3.ax1x.com/2021/09/30/4oeBcj.png)
 ![4oeDjs.png](https://z3.ax1x.com/2021/09/30/4oeDjs.png)
 ![4oe03Q.png](https://z3.ax1x.com/2021/09/30/4oe03Q.png)